duzun/jetpack-tab-setwindow/README.md

 # JetPack Tab.setWindow

-Monkey patch Firefox Addon SDK's Tab class with a method for moveing tabs to other windows.
+Monkey patch Firefox Addon SDK's Tab class with a method for moving tabs to other windows.

 ## Install